In Virginia, the landlord-tenant relationship is guided by the state’s Residential Landlord and Tenant Act.

 These must follow the state’s judicial process.
 It’d be illegal to try to evict a tenant through threats, intimidation, discrimination, or the use of “self-help” tactics.

-You must first have legitimate reasons for eviction.
+A landlord must first have legitimate reasons for eviction of tenants.
 Next, you must serve the tenant with an eviction notice to terminate their tenancy.

 You must use the appropriate notice lest the tenant use that as a legal defense to delay their eviction.

-If the tenant doesn’t remedy the violation or move out within the notice period, you can choose to continue with their eviction by filing an eviction lawsuit.
+If the tenant doesn’t remedy the violation or move out within the notice period, you can choose to continue with their eviction by filing an eviction lawsuit and go to court.

 3. Security Deposit Rules

-You must abide by a certain set of rules when requiring security deposits in Virginia.
-The following are a few noteworthy things to keep in mind:
+A landlord must abide by a certain set of rental rules when requiring security deposits in Virginia.
+The following are a few noteworthy things to keep in mind about the security deposit law:

-• The maximum limit must not exceed the equivalent of two months’ rent.
+The maximum security deposit limit must not exceed the equivalent of two months’ rent.

-• You can only make certain allowable deductions from the deposit after the tenant moves out.
-These include unpaid rent and/or utilities, or unpaid late fees.
+You can only make certain allowable deductions from the deposit after the tenant moves out of the rental.
+These deductions to security deposits include unpaid rent and/or utilities, or unpaid late fees.

-• You must return the deposit, minus allowable deductions, within 45 days after moving out.
+You must return the deposit, minus allowable deductions, within 45 days after moving out of the rental.

 4. Rent Increase in Virginia